Pippenpethalopsocopolis/REMwaste/README.md

 ## Loading
 I used spinner for loading animation.
 While fetch operation is active, it shows up spinner until data fetched from api.

+## Responsiveness
+I used rem units or percentage for most of the project to make it responsive.
+I used rem units with paddings and font sizes.

+## Mobile Approach
+I used queries to sometimes hide some icons, shrink them, when screen width is not wide enough.
+Since I used grid and flexbox, I didn't needed to arrange media querries that much except for font size or padding changes.
+This project is fully compatible with mobile browsers.